PHP is server side scripting language. So, it is execute on the server, and the plain HTML result is sent back to the browser.

 The closing tag of a block of PHP code also automatically implies a semicolon (so you do not have to have a semicolon terminating the last line of a PHP block).

-This is similar to all HTML tags because they all begin with a less than (<) symbol and end with a greater than (>) symbol.
+This is similar to all HTML tags because they all begin with a less than (<

 Any text between the tags is interpreted as PHP.
 Any text outside these tags is treated as normal HTML.